quentinkhoo/quentinkhoo.github.io/content/posts/TISC-2022-cloud-cloudynekos.md

 Wow, run an ec2 instance!?
 But wait, before we carry on did you notice that in the `ec2_agent_role`, `IsDefaultVersion` is set to `true` but for `lambda_agent_development_role`, `IsDefaultVersion` is seto to `false`.
 What does this mean??

-In short, policies in AWS generally have a version tag, and normally it goes `v1`, `v2`, `v3`....etc.
+Policies in AWS generally have a version tag, and normally it goes `v1`, `v2`, `v3`....etc.
 Quoting from the AWS documentation:
 `One of the versions of a managed policy is set as the default version.
 The policy's default version is the operative version—that is, it's the version that is in effect for all of the principal entities (users, user groups, and roles) that the managed policy is attached to.`

 Which means that we should enumerate out for the version that has `IsDefaultVersion` set to `true` to get the one in effect!
 Let's do that for `lambda_agent_development_role` and find a version that has that set